Valentine59/hush-forms/README.md

      `frontend/hooks/useEncryptedSurvey.tsx`).
   2. Contract ingests ciphertext through `FHE.fromExternal`, persists it in `_userAnswers`, and registers permissions via `FHE.allowThis` + `FHE.allow` so the caller and contract can decrypt when needed.
-  3. Decryption leverages Zama鈥檚 relayer SDK; the UI collects a user signature, forwards it to the relayer, and displays clear values.
+  3. Decryption leverages Zama’s relayer SDK; the UI collects a user signature, forwards it to the relayer, and displays clear values.
 - **Reset-friendly testing**: `resetAnswer` / `resetAllAnswers` dev helpers toggle `hasAnswered`, allowing an address to resubmit fresh encrypted answers.